simesy/satis/README.md

 ## Topics

-### Use the latest version of GovCMS
+### Use the latest release of GovCMS

-You can use GovCMS distribution with the following in your composer.json.
+To use GovCMS distribution with the following in your composer.json.
-This requires setting up your settings.php appropriate for your hosting.
+This also requires setting up your settings.php appropriate for your hosting.

 ```
 "repositories": {
     "govcms": {
         "type": "composer",
         "url": "https://satis.govcms.gov.au/"
-    },
-    "packagist.org": false
+    }
 },
 "require": {
     "govcms/govcms": "~1"